Welcome to today's edition of the Rush 24-7 podcast.

 A Saudi academic in Jeddah who had once been smitten with Obama recently observed to me, he has wearied of Mr. Obama and now does not bother with the Obama oratory.

-And he's hardly alone, this academic.
+And he's heartily alone, this academic.

-In the Arab Islamic world, Barack Obama has come down to earth.
+In the Arab-Islamic world, Barack Obama has come down to earth.

 He has not made the world anew.